YOU CAN ONLY HATE

-Enchanted by all things living, AMSTERDAM-based designer NINAMOUNAH LANGESTRAAT has forged an eponymous fashion brand existing within its own anthropological bubble.
+Enchanted by all things living, AMSTERDAM-based designer NINAMOUNAH LANGESTRAAT has forged a fashion brand existing within its own anthropological bubble.
 Perceiving humans and animals alike, her collections engage with this dialogue through a nurturing narrative of radical acceptance.
 Darkly humorous and stoic by nature, Langestraat’s love (and sometimes hate) leads to collections hailed for their rebellious and polarising take on the traditional “fashion” landscape.
 “I like to break the rules — because otherwise, life is quite boring.”
 Glamcult has been in an ongoing conversation with the trailblazer since the very beginnings, so in light of her PARIS FASHION WEEK debut and AW collection, The Hunt, we sat down — a glass of wine in hand — and formalised our many chit-chats to catch you up on the wild and wonderful world of Ninamounah.
-Alongside this interview sneak peek (👀), Ninamounah, Camiel Fortgens, Glazed Nails and us here are Glamcult will be popping up for a Christmas sale December 20th-23rd in Amsterdam, for more information see below!
+Alongside this interview sneak peek (👀), The Hunt collection will be popping up at Glamcult Store in Amsterdam, for more information see below!

 Let’s start with the history.
 How did the brand begin?

-Around five years ago I graduated from the GERRIT RIETVELD ACADEMY.
+Around five years ago I graduated from the Gerrit Rietveld Academie.
 I started in the textile department but shifted in my graduating year because I thought it was too soft and too slow.
 It was just too comfortable a place to be in, and I needed more.
 I wanted to do fashion, and later won the Frans Molenaar Couture Award, and invested all of that money into the Ninamounah company.